 The next level of complication, which we have always found necessary, is to allow the correction c to vary between spots in an intensity-dependent manner.
-In Figure 8, a constant value for c would imply no trend between M and A. Instead it can be seen that the majority of points lie on a curve, showing that the red-green bias depends on the intensity of the spot.
-Write c(A) for the height of the curve at each value of A. We normalize the M-values by subtracting this curve, M = M - c(A).
-The curve is estimated using a suitable robust scatterplot smoother, for example local weighted regression (loess) [23] [24].
-A few other intensity dependent methods have been proposed.
-Finkelstein et al [25] proposed an iterative linear regression method which is essentially equivalent to what is known as robust linear regression in the statistics literature.
-This is similar to the above intensity-dependent normalization except that the curve c(A) is constrained to be linear.
-Kepler et al [26] proposes an intensity dependent normalization which is similar to above but uses a different local regression method.
+In Fig. 8, a constant value for c would imply no trend between M and A. Instead, it can be seen that the majority of points lie on a curve, showing that the red-green bias depends on the intensity of the spot.
+Write c(A) for the height of the curve at each value of A. We normalize the M values by subtracting this curve, M = M - c(A).
+The curve is estimated using a suitable robust scatter plot smoother, such as local weighted regression (loess) (23,24).
+A few other intensity-dependent methods have been proposed.
+Finkelstein et al. (25) proposed an iterative linear regression method that is essentially equivalent to what is known as robust linear regression in the statistical literature.
+This is similar to the aforementioned intensity-dependent normalization except that the curve c(A) is constrained to be linear.
+Kepler et al. (26) proposed an intensity-dependent normalization that is similar to the loess method above but uses a different local regression method.